-- Joining, Progress and Departure data The Registrar, School Secretary and Payroll Administrator. - Marketing and Communications Director of Marketing and Marketing Assistants. - Medical data Medical Staff (Sisters). - Development office / Alumnae information Director of Marketing and Registrar. - Education Each class, form and specialist teacher. - Pastoral Information All form teachers, Heads of Departments, Head of the JS and Deputy Heads.

-- Disciplinary Information All form teachers, Heads of Departments, Head of the JS and Deputy Heads. - Incidents and Accidents Medical staff, form teachers, sports staff and the Bursar. - Safeguarding The Headmistress (the DSL) and Mr C Hughes, Mrs Nicky Armitage and Mrs Gill Palmer (Holiday Club)(DDSLs) or as dictated by the circumstances.
+- Joining, Progress and Departure data The Registrar and School Secretary. - Marketing and Communications Director of Marketing and Alumnae and Marketing Assistants. - Medical data Medical Staff (The Sisters). - Development office / Alumnae information Director of Marketing and Alumnae and The Registrar. - Education Each class, form and specialist teacher. - Pastoral Information All form teachers, Heads of Departments and Deputy Head. - Incidents and Accidents Medical staff, form teachers, sports staff and the Bursar. - Safeguarding The Headmistress (the DSL), Mrs Nicky Armitage and Mrs Gill Palmer (Holiday Care)(DDSLs) or as dictated by the circumstances.

-WHO HAS ACCESS TO PERSONAL DATA AND WHO THE SCHOOL SHARES IT WITH

-Different data sets need to be seen by different members of the School staff.
-There should be a discipline between the data holders which does not allow the sharing of pupil information unless there is a need to know by another member of staff within the School.
+WHO HAS ACCESS TO PERSONAL DATA AND WHO THE SCHOOL SHARES IT WITH there is a need to know by another member of staff within the School.
 This policy will assist in reducing or preventing internal data breaches where information is shared inadvertently.
 For the most part, personal data collected by the School will remain within the School and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a 'need to know' basis).
 However, some School activities use systems which are outsourced (including, accounting, cloud storage / records management, mailing).
 In accordance with Data Protection Law, this type of external data processing is always subject to contractual assurances that personal data will be kept securely and used only in accordance with the School's specific directions.